 If you’re also on a tight budget, you may have your own doubts as well.
 Does it really make sense to shell out thousands of dollars to receive these benefits?

 The short answer is “YES.”
 Even in an expensive state like California, going solar is worth the investment.

 Let’s explore why that is.

-The main reason why homeowners go solar is to reduce the amount of money they pay to their local utility companies.
-With PV panels installed, you’re able to generate your own clean power on-site – entirely from free sunshine.
-And as a result, you don’t have to spend as much on expensive grid electricity.
+The main reason homeowners go solar is to reduce the amount of money they pay to their local utility companies.
+With solar panels installed, you’re able to generate your own clean power, entirely from free sunshine.

 Because of these monthly savings, your solar panels are guaranteed to eventually pay for themselves.
 This is particularly true in a market like California that has:

-If your solar savings amount to $100 a month, for example, it would take about 13.5 years for your $16,000 PV installation to break even.
+If your solar savings amount to $100 a month, for example, it would take about 13.5 years for your $16,000 solar installation to break even.

 And that’s assuming utility rates stay constant over that period.